guto-alves/guto-alves/README.md

 ### Hello 👋

-I'm a Backend & Mobile Developer.
+I'm a Backend and Mobile Developer.

 I really enjoy data structure and algorithms, math, physics and challenging things.